Architecture of Casablanca: Colonial architecture

 Remains of the Portuguese prison, the oldest European structure in Casablanca, circa 1900.

 The oldest European structure in Casablanca was an abandoned prison allegedly built by the Portuguese, arcades of which now decorate the Arab League Park.

 The Church of San Buenaventura (now the Buenaventura Cultural Center) was built in the medina by the Spanish community of Casablanca in 1890.

 The German consulate (1900) in the medina, Omar Ibn Abdelaziz Primary School since 1919.

 Casablanca in the aftermath of the bombardment of 1907.

 In 1900, Casablanca had four consulates and thirteen vice-consulates, which replaced others in Mazagan (al-Jadida), Rabat, and Mogador (Essaouira).
 Many of these consulates were built along the waterfront to be easily accessible.
 The first of these was the British consulate, established in 1857.
 The German consulate, originally built as the Belgian consulate in 1900, became the Omar Ibn Abdelaziz Primary School in 1919.

 The original clock tower erected by Charles Martial Joseph Dessigny in 1910 was the first structure built by the French after the bombardment and invasion of Casablanca in 1907.

 French Protectorate

-Throughout the decades of the French Protectorate (1912-1956), the urban development of Casablanca was "first and foremost driven by [French] economic interests."
+Throughout the decades of the French Protectorate (1912–1956), the urban development of Casablanca was "first and foremost driven by [French] economic interests."
 The city was designed with automotive traffic and eventual industrial complexes—such as the port and railroad lines—in mind.
-In this context, "The iconographic power of emblematic images plays an underexplored role in the reproduction of foundational narratives about Casablanca's margins, shaping both popular and state discourses.", which underscores the significance of visual representations in the ongoing dialogue between Casablanca's colonial past and its present identity.